f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Click the Agility icon

 #.
-Close the session by clicking the Xin theupper  toolbar
+Close the session by clicking the X in the upper  toolbar

 #.
 Open IE and browse to ``https://vmw-PROXY-VIEW.demoisfun.net``